iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 > parcels being delivered to me are not automatically visible on app unless it's tracking number is physicaly typed in other companies do this automatically<br> :date: __2021-05-21 10:04:01__

-> good app gives bit more clarity but could maybe do more to track a parcel<br> :date: __2021-05-21 02:51:21__

-> As with most delivery apps it this relies on accurate info input.
-Parcels showing as 'Due for delivery on....' and then not updating even when the due date passes make these apps incredibly frustrating.
-This is no exception.<br> :date: __2021-05-20 03:42:07__

 #### 2-star reviews